The gassy messenger: N2 and O2 are also greenhouse gases

 Fig.4.
 Absorption of ultraviolet, visible, and infrared radiation by various gases in the atmosphere.
 Most of the ultraviolet light (below 0.3 microns) is absorbed by ozone (O3) and oxygen (O2).
 Carbon dioxide has three large absorption bands in the infrared region at about 2.7, 4.3, and 15 microns.
 Water has several absorption bands in the infrared, and even has some absorption well into the microwave region.
 There is already sufficient CO2 in the atmosphere to absorb almost all of the radiation from the sun or from the surface of the earth in the principal CO2 absorption bands.
 (Data from ref.
 [1], page 93; original data are from Howard et al [21] and Goody [22]).

-And below is a typical chemistry explanation to why N2 and O2 are excluded:
+Below is a typical chemistry explanation as to why N2 and O2 are excluded:

 N2 and O2 have no dipole, so they are not greenhouse gases.